 Even if you want different things, I will help you bridge the gap to design a more free and secure relationship that truly works for both of you.

 This program is for you and your partner if:

 You're considering opening your relationship...

-...but perhaps you two have different comfort levels with the idea of an open relationship or conflicting ideas about what it would look like.
+...but you and your partner have different comfort levels with the idea of an open relationship or conflicting ideas about what it would look like.
 Perhaps you also have trust or communication issues you need healed first.
-This program was designed to help you explore all the options available to you and design your relationship agreements in the most supportive way possible--by empowering you to deeply connect with each other first, then exploring baby steps together.
+I'll help you explore all the options available to you and design your relationship agreements in the most supportive way possible—by empowering you to deeply connect with each other first, then exploring baby steps together.